Introduction to Spiritual Psychosis

 Societal and Cultural Misconceptions

 • Diagnosis and Treatment: Fear of judgment may stop people from seeking help.
-As a result, the condition may go undiagnosed or be misunderstood.
+Consequently, the condition can be misdiagnosed or unrecognized.

 Diagnosis and Challenges